How to Pop a Dental Abscess by Yourself

 - The tea works to "draw out the poison" in the same way that the salt-and-baking-soda trick does, which means that it will thin out the wall of the abscess so it will burst and relieve the pressure.

 - After it bursts, make sure you thoroughly clean your mouth and throw away that infection-filled tea bag.

 Popping an abscess is not much more fun than having an abscess, though if you're in a great amount of pain, it's one of the best ways to relieve that pain temporarily.
 Below I've added some videos that can help you on your quest for relief from oral pain caused by an abscess.

 No Substitutes for a Good Dentist

 Dentists in traditional clinics are often paid more and have a better attitude, though we all know that a strong bedside manner comes with a big price.
 You take what you can get in this case, and what you can afford.
-Just keep in mind that what you cannot afford is to lose your job or your life before your time, because of a fear of the dentist or fear of pain, embarrassment, or losing teeth.
+Just keep in mind that what you cannot afford is to lose your job or your life before your time because you fear the dentist (pain, embarrassment, having the tooth removed, etc.).
 Get it done and over with now and avoid a future mouthful of pain.

 There's just no good substitute for a good dentist.
-There are plenty of ways you can increase your health and avoid future dental visits by permanent changes in your diet, exercise, and emotional habits, but once you've already got pain, abscesses, or dying teeth, the dentist will be your only salvation.
+There are plenty of ways you can improve your health and avoid future dental visits through permanent changes in your diet, exercise, and emotional habits, but once you've already got pain, abscesses, or dying teeth, the dentist will be your only salvation.